danielvaughan/gcp-ai-architecture-katas/katas/kata_retro_programming.md

 * A description of the program
 * Tags for the concepts used
 * Explanation of the programming concepts being used

+## Additional Information

+* [bas2tap](https://github.com/speccyorg/bas2tap) is a utility to convert ASCII files to tap files.
+* [Fuse Spectrum Emulator on Docker](https://hub.docker.com/r/jamesnetherton/fuse-emulator) a Fuse Spectrum Emulator is available that runs in Docker , and you can run a tap file
+* [Usborne 1980s Computer Books](https://usborne.com/gb/books/computer-and-coding-books) - Book PDFs are ok to download but not to redistribute